dizlex/3CVSPmethodCode/README.md

 3) Third, copy all the files in the present working directory into the folder created in the previous step.
 4) OPEN the recently created folder.
 5) Fourth, run the pevznerMain and modify the inputs as needed*. *go to NOTE 2 for more details.
 6) Lastly, wait to see the results.
-The program takes on average 2 minutes per trace.
+Take two traces for your first run and see how long the program takes to execute.

 OUTPUTS OF THIS PROGRAM: